MASTER IN PUBLIC ADMINISTRATION

 The Master’s Project is a final requirement for students on the MPA program.
 It may be conducted as a public policy or management exercise.
 In both cases, it is expected to be an exercise in which students will be able to apply relevant knowledge and skills gained during the MPA program including: defining and structuring the problem; organizing data; defining and carrying out analysis of the issue; developing specific action recommendations; and defending their findings publicly.
 The Master’s Project is an opportunity for students to focus on a policy problem of their own preference in greater depth than is available in a classroom setting.
 The Master’s Project will include identification of a public policy problem, preferably in the Kazakhstan or Central Asia context, its analysis from a theoretical or empirical prospective, and in case of practical exercise, formulation of a policy proposal and a feasible program of implementation.

-The overseas component (Singapore Component) normally takes place at the end of the first academic year (Summer semester), where students learn about Singapore’s approaches in long-term urban planning and development through lectures and learning journeys, reflect on the lessons learnt and whether/how they could be applied or adapted to the context of Kazakhstan.
+The overseas component (currently in Singapore) normally takes place at the end of the first academic year (Summer semester), where students learn about Singapore’s approaches in long-term urban planning and development through lectures and learning journeys, reflect on the lessons learnt and whether/how they could be applied or adapted to the context of Kazakhstan.
 This can be particularly useful for students who are working on their Master’s project.

 If you want to get latest news and updates or have any questions, please fill in the form below.
 We will contact you soon.